-Description: This native perennial plant is about 1-3' tall, consisting of a loose clump of basal leaves and occasional flowering stalks.
+Description: This perennial plant is about 1-3' tall, consisting of a loose clump of basal leaves and occasional flowering stalks.
 The basal leaves develop directly from the rootstock.
 The blades of these leaves are up to 7" long and 5" across across; the width of the blades can be highly variable.
 They are lanceolate-sagittate to oval-cordate in shape, medium green, smooth along the margins, and hairless.
 Along the upper surface, there are many fine parallel veins.
 The petioles of the basal leaves are as long as the blades or even longer; they are light to medium green, terete (round in cross-section), hairless, hollow, and rather stout.
 The unbranched flowering stalks are 1-3' long and ascending to erect; similar to the petioles, they are light green, terete, hairless, hollow, and stout.
 Each flowering stalk bears a single leaf that is similar to the basal leaves, except the base of its petiole is wrapped in a light green sheath.
 The stalk terminates in a single floral spike up to 5" long.
 Underneath this spike, there is a light green sheath that wraps around the stalk.
 Above this sheath, the central axis of the floral spike is glandular-pubescent.
 The blue-violet flowers and their buds are densely arranged all around the spike; a large spike can produce 100 or more flowers, although they don't bloom all at the same time.

 Each flower spans up to ½" across when it is fully open; the short blue-violet corolla has 6 slender lobes (3 upper & 3 lower ones), which spread outward from the throat of the flower.
 The uppermost lobe has 1-2 small patches of yellow that probably function as nectar guides for visiting insects.
 The reproductive organs of the flower consist of a single style and 6 stamens of variable length (usually 3 long stamens & 3 short stamens).
 Because of this variation, there are three different morphological forms of the flower.
 The blooming period occurs during the summer and early fall and can last several months for a colony of plants.
 However, individual flowers last only a day or two.
 The mature fruit of each flower has 3 cells, but only one of them develops a seed.
 This seed is large in size.
 The root system consists of long-running rhizomes and coarse fibrous roots.
-Vegetative colonies are often produced; sometimes, they can become quite large.
+Clonal colonies are often produced; sometimes, they can become quite large.

 Cultivation: The preferred growing conditions are full to partial sun and shallow water to wet mucky soil.
 Pickerelweed is an emergent aquatic plant that doesn't like to dry out.

-Range & Habitat: Pickerelweed occurs in widely scattered locations across NE, western, and southern Illinois; it is absent from a large area of east-central Illinois (see Distribution Map).
+Range & Habitat: The native Pickerelweed occurs in widely scattered locations across NE, western, and southern Illinois; it is absent from a large area of east-central Illinois (see Distribution Map).
 Populations of this plant have declined because of habitat destruction.
 Habitats include shallow water of marshes, swamps, bogs, ponds, and protected areas of rivers where the water is slow-moving.
 Sometimes Pickerelweed can be found growing on mud during dry weather, where it has a tendency to sprawl.
 This species is found in higher quality wetlands.